Frequently Asked Questions

 Campers must be able to function safely in a group environment.
 Staff-to-camper ratios are 1 to 3 during most times of the day.

-Are there any behavioral challenges that could prevent someone from being accepted into your camp programs?
+Are there any behaviors that could prevent someone from being accepted into your camp programs?

-The following behavioral challenges may not be considered appropriate for acceptance into camp programs:
+The following behaviors may not be considered appropriate for acceptance into camp programs:

 - Individuals who are abusive to self, others or property

 - Individuals with a history of “running off”

 - Physical or sexual aggression

 - Individuals who do not sleep through the night, may wander at night or who require routine assistance through the night (frequent toileting, turning, etc.)

 Failure to communicate any of the above behaviors/needs may jeopardize the safety of the applicant as well as others at camp.
 Individuals whose needs and/or behaviors are beyond the scope of the camp to safely accommodate will be sent home immediately.

 Acceptance will be determined based on overall camper care required and staff ability to meet individual needs in a safe and appropriate manner.